Deftones: Koi No Yokan and Cheng's death (2012–2013)

 On March 29, 2012, Carpenter revealed that the band were working on a new record in an interview posted on ESP Guitars's YouTube channel.
 It was reported that Raskulinecz would return to produce their as-yet-unnamed seventh studio album.

 It was also reported that the band would be recording several B-sides for the album, including an Elvis Presley cover and possibly an Earth, Wind, and Fire cover.
 It was later announced that there would be no bonus tracks.
 On July 28, Deftones performed a brand-new song titled "Rosemary" and also debuted another track titled "Roller Derby" (later retitled "Poltergeist").
-Koi No Yokan was announced on August 30, 2012, and released on November 12, 2012, by Reprise Records.
+Continuing the experimental direction of Diamond Eyes, Koi No Yokan was announced on August 30, 2012, and released on November 12, 2012, by Reprise Records.
 Metacritic rated Koi No Yokan 86 out of 100, indicating "universal acclaim" based on 18 reviews.
+In May 2013, it won Revolver's Golden Gods Award for Album of the Year.

 On April 13, 2013, despite making a partial recovery and returning home, Cheng died in a hospital in his hometown of Stockton, California, after falling into cardiac arrest.
 It had been more than four years since his 2008 accident.
 Moreno announced in May that the album Eros, shelved in 2008 after Cheng's accident, was now more likely to be released following his death.

-In May, Koi No Yokan won Revolvers Golden Gods Award for Album of the Year.